1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 # 3. Supported Heating Systems and Controllers
 In general BSB-LAN works with controllers built by SIEMENS which are supported with a BSB and/or a LPB.
 These controllers are branded and used by different manufacturers of heating systems (e.g. Broetje, Elco).
 Please read the manual of your heating system to find out if the controller offers a BSB and/or LPB.

+*Clearification:*
+*Whenever I'm talking about the "controller", I mean the so called "BMU" (boiler management unit).
+That's the device with all the electronics inside, which controls the whole function of the heating system and which is located inside the housing of the heating system.
+At this device the sensors, pumps and the operating and room units are connected to.
+The 'operating unit' and the optional room units are the devices located outside at the housing of the heating system, the ones with a display and some buttons to interact with the BMU/controller.*

 ***Note:***
 ***Some recent models of Broetje don't have a BSB and are NOT compatible with BSB-LAN.
 Please see [chapter 3.3](chap03.md#33-new-model---not-supported-controller-from-broetje) for further informations.***

-***Clearification:***
-*Whenever I'm talking about the "controller", I mean the so called "BMU", the "boiler management unit".
-That'is the device with all the electronics inside, which controls the whole function of the heating system and which is located inside the housing of the heating system.
-At this device the sensors, pumps and the operating and room units are connected to.
-The operating unit and the optional room units are the parts located outside at the housing of the heating system, the ones with a display and some buttons to interact with the BMU/controller.

 ---